CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Effect of inhomogeneous cluster densities

 Let $C$ be the set of all normal points in a dataset $D$.
 The condition under which the classic $k$NN anomaly detector \emph{could}, with an appropriate setting of a density/distance threshold, identify every anomaly $y$ in $A=D\setminus C$ is given as follows:

-Equation \ref{knn} states that all anomalies must have the highest $k$NN distances (or lowest densities) in order to detect them.
+Equation \ref{knn} states that all anomalies must have the highest $k$NN distances (or the lowest densities) in order to detect them.
 In other words, $k$NN anomaly detectors can detect both global anomalies and scattered anomalies which have lower densities than that of all normal points \cite{aggarwal2016outlier,Liu2010}.

 However, based on this characteristic, $k$NN anomaly detectors are unable to detect: \begin{enumerate}[(a)] \item Local anomalies.
-This is because a local anomaly $y$ with low density relative to nearby normal (non-anomalous) instances in a region of high average density may still have higher density than that of normal (non-anomalous) instances in regions of lower average density \cite{LOF2000}.
+This is because a local anomaly $y$ with low density relative to nearby normal (non-anomalous) instances in a region of high average density may still have a higher density than that of normal (non-anomalous) instances in regions of lower average density \cite{LOF2000}.
 Translating this in terms of $k$-th NN distance, we have: $\forall_{x,z\in C, y\in A}\ \epsilon_k(x) < \epsilon_k(y) < \epsilon_k(z)$.
-Here, some local anomalies (for example, points located around the boundaries of $C_1$ and $C_2$) are ranked lower than the normal points located around the cenre sparse cluster ($C_3$), as shown in Figure \ref{fig1:a}. \item Anomalous clusters (sometimes referred to as clustered anomalies \cite{SciForest}) are groups of points that are too small to be considered ``true clusters'' and are found in low density parts of the space (i.e. are separate from the other clusters).
-A purported benefit of the kNN anomaly detector is that it is able to remove such anomalous clusters providing $k$ is sufficiently large (larger than the size of the anomalous group) \cite{aggarwal2016outlier}.
-By rescaling the data we are able to extend this property to locally anomalous clusters, i.e. to be tolerant to variations in the local (background or average) density over the space.
-An example is shown in Figure \ref{fig2}. \end{enumerate}
+Here, some local anomalies (for example, points located around the boundaries of $C_1$ and $C_2$) are ranked lower than the normal points located around the sparse cluster ($C_3$), as shown in Figure \ref{fig1:a}. \item Anomalous clusters (sometimes referred to as clustered anomalies \cite{Liu2010}) are groups of points where each group is too small to be considered a normal cluster and is found in a low-density region of the space (i.e. far from the other normal clusters).
+They are difficult to detect when the density of each point of an anomalous cluster is higher than most normal points.
+A purported benefit of the $k$NN anomaly detector is that it is able to identify such anomalous clusters provided $k$ is sufficiently large (larger than the size of the anomalous group), when these clustered anomalies are sufficiently distanced from normal points \cite{aggarwal2016outlier}.
+By rescaling the data such that clustered anomalies could be farther to the normal points, larger $k$NN distances could be used to detect them. \end{enumerate}